henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 ### Protocol
 The protocol used by the load balancer is defined in `cpp/src/common/loadBalancerProtocol.h`. `miProxy` should send a `LoadBalancerRequest`, and the load balancer should respond with a `LoadBalancerResponse`.

 Remember to use byte order conversion functions (i.e. `ntohl`, `htonl`, `ntohs`, `htons`) when sending/receiving integers over the network!
 The port and request ID are both interpreted as integers; the IP address is not.
-Please see Discussion 1 materials for why these are important.

 ### Round-Robin Load Balancer
 One of the ways you will implement the load balancer is as a simple round-robin load balancer.
 It will take a file containing a list of videoserver IP addresses and ports on the command line.
 Beginning at the start of the list, the load balancer will return the next IP address in the list for each subsequent request, looping back to the top of the list when it reaches the end.